mojowen/pizza2thepolls/jobs/project-manager.md

 ## About Us

 Americans are hungry for democracy and are turning out in record numbers to vote.
-But that means long lines and sometimes empty stomachs, which might discourage these brave patriots from performing their civic duty.
+But that means long lines and sometimes empty stomachs..
 Fortunately, Pizza to the Polls is here to deliver on the one thing that pairs so perfectly with freedom: piping hot ‘za.
 We take reports of long lines from folks around the country and then find local pizza places to deliver the goods.
 We have a team of over 20 volunteers who coordinate the delivery of pizzas to polling places all over the nation.
-This year, we are expanding our pizza delivery efforts and introducing a new food truck program.
-But our mission is the same: fortify hungry voters in line and put followers and friends to work finding other voters in need.
+This year, we are expanding our pizza delivery efforts, and introducing a new food truck program.
+But our mission is the same: fortify hungry people at crowded polling places and put followers and friends to work finding other voters in need.

 ## Position Overview